-We offer a fully legal pathway to Argentine citizenship through a judicial process based on constitutional principles and service to the country.
+We offer a fully legal Argentine citizenship by investment solution through a judicial process based on constitutional principles and service to the country.
 This service may be demonstrated through a donation to a national, provincial, or municipal state body or to a designated public benefit institution (such as a hospital, orphanage, etc.) and through an investment in the local housing construction industry.
 Such contributions support job creation and help reduce the country’s housing deficit.

 This program is:

-• Based on service to the country under constitutional provisions
+• A separate legal process processed through federal courts based on service to the country under constitutional provisions.

 • Direct judicial process